Skip to main content

 • Verify Flag Icons CSS is loaded

-• Check flag codes match the library format
+• Check flag codes match the library format (2-letter country codes)

 • Ensure internet connection for CDN